About Us

 Glassblowing: Our regular glassblowing sessions are in the Spring and Fall/Winter.

-Our Spring 2024 glassblowing session will be starting in early March and continuing through the May Long weekend.
+Our furnaces are currently off, but we plan to resume sometime in February.
 Our artists typically blow glass from when we open in the morning at 10am until 2 or 3 o’clock.
 If you’re planning a trip in specifically to watch us working, we recommend phoning our gallery at 250-341-5479 to confirm our schedule.

 For more information on what goes on behind the scenes when we light the furnace, check out this article on our News & Events page.